-Some profane bumper stickers protected
+Profane bumper stickers protected

 Several courts have invalidated convictions based on the display of profane bumper stickers.
 For example, in Cunningham v.
 State (1991) the Georgia Supreme Court reversed the conviction of a man whose vehicle displayed a bumper sticker that said “Shit Happens.”